What you need to know

 - Ask us first.
 If you want to do your own research, use our site.
 Our site is the most complete public resource on the SAMP.
 People often ask the Port, FAA, WSDOT, or their city for data during these periods.
 Those requests take a long time and usually return only a piece of what you were looking for.
 Just ask STNI.

 - Write your city and its advisory committees.
 Tell them to do the same.
 City staff and residents are almost always new to airport processes.
-Unlike the Port of Seattle, they do not have ongoing expertise.
+Unlike the Port of Seattle, they do not have decades of experience.
 That is the problem: they only know what they know.
 Insist that everyone has access to complete information — not only what the Port or FAA have on the table.
 Just ask STNI.

 Background